-- 53. I ran away from St Mary's quite a few times.
+- I ran away from St Mary's quite a few times.
 Sometimes I'd be picked up by the police and taken back and that was usually after the police gave me a doing for it.
-They used to drive me to the Campsie Hills and say 'it's either jail or a few slaps' so I took a few slaps. - 54.
-I ended up in England and Irvine a couple of times.
-I went on the run to England with a boy called Example.
+They used to drive me to the Campsie Hills and say 'it's either jail or a few slaps' so I took a few slaps. - I ended up in England and Irvine a couple of times.
+I went on the run to England with a boy called .
 He was a bag thief from Priesthill and he was fourteen, the same age as me.
 If you ended up getting caught in England, a social worker would be sent to get you.
 I got caught and had to get the train back with a social worker.
-When Example got caught, a social worker was sent to bring him back.
-He murdered her - 55.
+When got caught, a social worker was sent to bring him back.
+He murdered her .
+He got done for that and he's still in jail now. - 55.
 If you ran away, you were punished when you got back.
 I don't remember being punished physically for running away.
 They usually just took away your home leave.